Ekkehard-Schulze/indoor-climate-logger/README.md

 3. To use 1-Wire sensors on a Raspberry Pi, activate the 1-Wire bus via raspi-config.
 If you only need 1-Wire based temperature data logging, you can alternatively use a simpler script provided in  https://github.com/Ekkehard-Schulze/1wire-temperature-logger-RPi instead.
+Moreover, the latter script also extends the temperaure range of MAX31850 using type K thermocouples to temperatures from -200°C to +1200°C by applying a correction according to the ITS-90 standard.

 4. On Linux systems _indoor-climate-logger.py_ uses the Linux kernel driver for 1-Wire temperature sensor readings.